Layered Lentil Nachos

 Without any of the funny business that goes into a typical plate of nachos (hello, hydrogenated fats, Yellow Dye 5, MSG).

 BUT, when shared with family and friends while watching a ball game?
 Head and shoulders (in nutrition and taste) above what you’d get at a ball park (or is it a bowl park?).

 Serve it alongside a generous plate of vegetable crudités and call it a meal.

 You start with the ingredients: Two kinds of cheese, blue corn tortilla chips, cooked lentils, salsa, and a few other goodies.
-If you’re really watching your fat and calories, you could go a little lighter with this by using baked chips and/or reduced fat cheese.
+If you’re really watching your fat and calories, you could go a little lighter with this by using baked chips.
 You can also take a short cut by buying pre-cooked lentils sold in the refrigerated section of some markets.
 Or cook your own (easy) following this “how to” from The Kitchn.
 Make extra to use in your next meal….or in your next round of Layered Lentil Nachos.
 Hope you’ve brought along some friends.

 - 6 generous handfuls salted corn tortilla chips

 - 1 tablespoon flour

 - 3 ounces grated Monterey Jack cheese (about 3/4 cup)

 - 3 ounces grated sharp Cheddar cheese (about 3/4 cup)